What Are the Medicare Part A Costs for 2022?

 After your benefit period has begun, it will officially end once you haven’t received any inpatient hospital care or skilled nursing facility care for 60 days in a row.

 Note, however, that lifetime reserve days can only be used once (i.e. they do not renew with a new benefit period).
-So, if you have used up your lifetime reserve days, you will be responsible for all costs starting with day 91 and beyond.
+So, if you have used up your lifetime reserve days, you’ll be responsible for all costs starting with day 91 and beyond.

 For beneficiaries receiving care in a skilled nursing facility, the first 20 days of your benefit period are without any coinsurance costs.